kshedden/case_studies/methods/survival.typ

 A typical example with more than two states would be one in which subjects can be "healthy", "ill", or "dead", with all transitions allowed except that the "dead" state is absorbing -- once reached, there is no possibility to transition to another state.

-An important aspect of survival analysis is that there is often only partial information about each subject's status, usually do to incomplete monitoring time.
+An important aspect of survival analysis is that there is often only partial information about each subject's status, usually due to incomplete monitoring time.
 For example, in a health study we would rarely be able to wait until all subjects have died, so some subjects will end the study in the "alive" state.
-This is an example of "censoring".
+This is an example of "censoring", which will be defined more formally below.

 = Key concepts

 == Time origin

 Consider a setting where we are monitoring a person over time, and are interested in the time $T$ at which some event of interest occurs.
 To begin, it is important to explicitly define the time
 #link("https://en.wikipedia.org/wiki/Unit_of_measurement")[units], e.g. days, months, or years, and the _origin_ from which time is measured, i.e. what is the meaning of time $T=0$?
 For example, if $T$ denotes the age of a person when an event of interest occurs, the time origin is the date of birth.
 Alternatively, there may be an event that must occur before the event of interest, and the time of this event may make a more sensible time origin.
 For example, if $T$ corresponds to graduating from university, we may choose the date of university matriculation (first enrollment) as the time origin, so that e.g. if $T=4$ and the time units are years, then the person graduated four years after beginning their studies.

 == Event time distributions